Ray0716/usaco-solutions/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/Ray0716/usaco-solutions?style=for-the-badge)

-I use this repo to store my solutions to USACO practice problems please understand that i'm a horrible developer that has no regards to best practices whatsoever so the code quality will be not the best
+* I use this repo to store my solutions to USACO practice problems
+* please understand that i'm a horrible developer that has no regards to best practices whatsoever so the code quality will be not the best
+* these are the easiest of easy bronze problems because im stupid

 also there's 5 sets of homeworks missing so most of it's empty folders  ;-;